‘Evan’s Very Professional, He Has A Presence Within The Room’ – Murphy

 When asked about the pressure of expectation on the Ireland U-20s to maintain their impressive U-20 Six Nations record, Murphy explained how their main focus is on performance, week on week, rather than anything else.

 “Even last year, I answered this question the same way.
-They’re not connected because there’s nearly a whole new team,” he told the gathered media, speaking at the squad announcement in PwC’s Dublin headquarters yesterday.
+They’re not connected because there’s nearly a whole new team,” he told the gathered media, speaking at the squad announcement in PwC’s Dublin headquarters.

 “One of the first questions I asked the group when they got together was how many of them have won a Grand Slam?
 Hardly any people put their hand up.
 So, they haven’t won anything as a team.